yo-gen/code-challenge/README.md

 Welcome to the Main Street code challenge.
 This repository includes a very basic rails app to be used to assessment and testing purposes only.

+Note: This codebase is not nearly or fully representative of our platform however it's a good small sample of the kinds of technology and problems we are solving.

 ## Getting Started

 Dependencies: